-To specify Write register number, R-type instructions use bits 15-11 (rd field), whereas 1w instruction (which are I-type) uses bits 20-16 (rt field).
+To specify Write register number, R-type instructions use bits 15-11 (rd field), whereas lw instruction (which are I-type) uses bits 20-16 (rt field).
 This is the reason why the MUX on the left of Registers is needed in the original SCD design.
-See the SCD diagram included with the test.

-To remove this MUX and make the existing hardware simpler, Prof. Hokie proposes a new instruction format (called L-type) for the lw instruction as follows, while other instructions in I-type remain the same.
+To remove this MUX and make the existing hardware simpler, Prof. Hokie proposes a new instruction format (called L-type) for the 1w instruction as follows, while other instructions in I-type remain the same.